decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 On the presence of a Cryptographically Relevant Quantum Computer (CRQC), meaning a computer that will be able to break the discrete logarithm problem in the groups used by BBS Signatures (see [@I-D.ietf-pquip-pqc-engineers]), the data authenticity property will not hold.
 Specifically, an adversary could use a CRQC to reveal the Signer's secret key from their public key, hence giving them the ability to generate BBS signatures on behalf of that Signer, for messages of their choosing, as well as BBS proofs using those signatures.

-On the other hand, data confidentiality cannot be broken, even by a CRQC.
-This guarantees that an adversary with access to such a quantum computer, will not be able to reveal neither the messages undisclosed by a BBS proofs, nor the hidden signature value.
-As a result, the privacy and hiding properties of the BBS proofs that are currently used, will not be compromised by future quantum-attacks (a property that is often refered to as everlasting privacy).
+On the other hand, data confidentiality cannot be broken, even by adversaries with unbounded computational resources and in possession of the Signer's secret key.
+This means that even by utilizing a CRQC, adversaries will not be able to compromise the data confidentiality property of BBS Signatures.
+As a result, an adversary with access to such a quantum computer, will not be able to reveal neither the messages undisclosed by a BBS proof, nor the hidden signature value.
+This guarantees that the privacy and hiding properties of BBS proofs that are currently used, will not be compromised by future quantum-attacks (a property that is often referred to as everlasting privacy).

 # Ciphersuites